[Skip to Content]

 Taxable pensions and annuity distributions

 This is the taxable portion of payment made by a pension or an annuity.
 This also includes distributions from Traditional 401(k), 403(b) and governmental 457(b) plans.
 Generally speaking, if you did not pay for an annuity or pension yourself, or if all contributions were made with pre-tax money, then all distributions will be fully taxable.
 If you purchased an annuity with after-tax money (for example from your personal savings NOT a retirement account), distributions from the annuity will have the taxable portion reduced by the amount paid for the annuity.
-This reduction in taxability is spread out over the remaining projected lifetime of the annuity owner.
+For payout annuities, this reduction in taxability is spread out over the remaining projected lifetime of the annuity owner.
 See 1040 instructions.

 Intangible drilling costs (IDC) for investor general partners (this is an income reduction)